-With the use of appropriate filter sets, the hybridization signals of the probe appear green (MECOM gene region) and orange (GATA2 gene region).
+With the use of appropriate filter sets, the hybridization signals of the probe appear orange (proximal to the FOXO1 breakpoint region) and green (distal to the PAX3 breakpoint region).

 Normal situation: In interphases of normal cells or cells without a translocation involving the respective gene regions, two separate green and orange signals appear (see Fig. 2).